University of Pennsylvania College Houses: The Quadrangle

+View of an entrance to the Quadrangle.

 The Quadrangle, located at 3700 Spruce Street, is divided into three College Houses: Fisher Hassenfeld, Ware, and Riepe.
 The houses are named for James and Gail Riepe, John H. Ware III, Anne and Jerome Fisher, and Alan G. Hassenfeld.

 Though the entire Quadrangle building is interconnected, much of the programming is housed within individual college houses.
 All three houses are for freshmen only.
 Lounges, libraries, and laundry rooms are located throughout the building and are shared by all residents of the Quad.
 The section of the building that now comprises much of Fisher Hassenfeld was the first dormitory built on Penn's campus.

 The University is currently renovating the Quadrangle with a budget of $238.15 million.
 This renovation is happening over three summers between 2023 and 2025, requiring the closure of one College House each year to allow for construction.
 The University has leased The Radian and The Axis apartment buildings to ensure that enough beds will be available to house all the first- and second-year students during the closures in the Quad.